Robotino04/Minecraft/README.md

 # Minecraft
-A minecraft client implementation in C++
+A minecraft protocol implementation in C++.

+Currently only the client is partially implemented.